flycrum/check-is-arrow-function/README.md

 This library throws **40+** tests at `checkIsArrowFunction` to catch everything from super simple to real odd cases.

 ## Case examples

+Here are some cases that check-is-arrow tests against:

 ```js
 checkIsArrowFunction(() => {}); // true